 Should I, Or Shouldn’t I?

 The Civil War was a grotesque slaughter of human beings, plain and simple, Americans killing Americans.
 The scale of death and suffering is unmatched in our history.
-In writing Hattie’s War I knew I had to address this reality because in my mind Hattie would want to know details of her father’s service and death.
+In writing Hattie’s War, I knew I had to address this reality because, in my mind, Hattie would want to know details of her father’s service and death.
 A story based on the Civil War would be incomplete without addressing the carnage.

 I am indebted to these dedicated artists who, like their modern counterparts, risked their lives to capture the realities of war, leaving a legacy that continues to inform and inspire more than 150 years later.

 What I learned

 - thousands of photographs and sketches were made during the war.
 All are in the public domain.

 - Mathew Brady was the most well-known photographer of the war, but there were many others who worked with/for him.

 - Illustrators like Frank Leslie published detailed engravings of battle.
 All are in the public domain.